skypjack/entt/docs/md/meta.md

       .func<&free_function>("free"_hs);
   ```

-  The function requires as an argument the identifier to give to the meta
+  The `func` function requires the identifier to use for the meta data function.
-  function once created.
-Users can then access meta functions at runtime by
+  Users can then access it by _name_ at runtime.<br/>
-  searching for them by _name_.<br/>
   Overloading of meta functions is supported.
 Overloaded functions are resolved
   at runtime by the reflection system according to the types of the arguments.

 * _Base classes_.
 A base class is such that the underlying type is actually
-  derived from it.
-In this case, the reflection system tracks the relationship
-  and allows for implicit casts at runtime when required.<br/>
-  Use the `base` member function for this purpose:
+  derived from it:

   ```cpp
   entt::meta<derived_type>().base<base_type>();
   ```

+  The reflection system tracks the relationship and allows for implicit casts at
-  From now on, wherever a `base_type` is required, an instance of `derived_type`
+  runtime when required.
+In other terms, wherever a `base_type` is required, an
-  will also be accepted.
+  instance of `derived_type` is also accepted.

 * _Conversion functions_.
-Actual types can be converted, this is a fact.
-Just
-  think of the relationship between a `double` and an `int` to see it.
-Similar
-  to bases, conversion functions allow users to define conversions that will be
+Conversion functions allow users to define conversions
-  implicitly performed by the reflection system when required.<br/>
+  that are implicitly performed by the reflection system when required:
-  Use the `conv` member function for this purpose:

   ```cpp
   entt::meta<double>().conv<int>();
   ```

-That's all, everything users need to create meta types and enjoy the reflection
+This is everything users need to create meta types.
+Refer to the inline
-system.
-At first glance it may not seem that much, but users usually learn to
-appreciate it over time.<br/>
-Also, do not forget what these few lines hide under the hood: a built-in,
-non-intrusive and macro-free system for reflection in C++.
-Features that are
-definitely worth the price, at least for me.
+documentation for further details.

 ## Any to the rescue